Merovex/hugo-merovex.com/content/about.md

 When friends and co-workers find that I write novels, I explain that I am a poor writer of bad Science Fiction.
 I don’t pretend to write the Great American Novel, or even the most provocative.
 I just write and try to improve.

 I’ve had the yen for storytelling my whole life.
 It started listening to my dad tell funny stories when I was a boy.
 I picked up his talent for oral story telling.
 My first career was in the military, which is a story-telling culture, where I honed my talent.
-I’ve yearned to write for thirty years and began to more seriously apply myself in recent years.
+I’ve yearned to write for decades and began to more seriously apply myself in recent years.
 It’s not the easiest process in the world, but I enjoy putting the words to screen.
 I hope you enjoy what you read.
 If you’d like to share with me ways you think the story could be improved, I’d love to have you in my community.

+### Who is my audience

+Seth Godin suggests defining my [minimum viable audience](https://seths.blog/2019/03/the-minimum-viable-audience-2/).

 I think of my audience is similar to me.
 We're Christians who know there is something more to this life than we're able to lead.
+We have deep flaws and know only God can help us move beyond them.
-They have (or want to have) families and are doing their best to lead them into an uncertain world.
+We have (or want to have) families and are doing our best to lead them into an uncertain world.
+We recognize reality is God-centered, and yearn for fiction that feeds our worldview.

 ## What Others Say About My Novels